How to Prepare for a Warehouse Inspection in 24 Hours

 1. Scope Definition: Define the areas and operations to assess.

-2. Hazard Identification Techniques: Use audits, employee feedback, and observation to find hazards.
+2. Hazard Identification: Use audits, employee feedback, and observation.

-3. Control Implementation: Apply controls such as training and equipment upgrades to reduce risk.
+3. Control Implementation: Apply training and corrective actions.

 What Is the Step-by-Step Warehouse Inspection Checklist for Rapid Audit Preparation?